 A scan part way through showed that everything was going well.
 My final dose of chemotherapy was on 15 April 2015 and I was given the best news.
 I was in remission.

 I was thrilled to be back in good health.
 I had always wanted to do a skydive, but had never had any cause or reason to do one.
 I felt there was no better time to jump out of a plane than now and fundraise for Lymphoma Action.
 I did a tandem skydive, raising £2,000 for the charity that provided me with all the information I needed.

 I had trained as a hairdresser and although I had never practiced, I always had an interest in hair and beauty.
 I wanted to use my experience of hair loss and the tips I picked up through my experience in an inspiring way.
-I have teamed up with an organisation, and work as an ambassador, plus I also work closely with people to help them choose a wig.
-Check out my site at www.promozo.com
+I have teamed up with an organisation to work as an ambassador, plus I am also a mobile wig consultant working closely with people to help them choose a wig - find out more here.

 I'm proud that my story has been included in the Hodgkin lymphoma booklet and featured in Lymphoma Matters magazine.
 I hope it will help and inspire others that are going through a similar experience to what was once mine.